anton-k/handle-pattern-servant-app/README.md

 In this example and tutorial we will learn how to build flexible web-apps with the help of handler pattern.
-We will mention some key-factors of the web-development domain, discuss the problems and solutions and look at how to combine Handler pattern with servant.
+We will mention some key-factors of the web-development domain, discuss the problems and solutions and look at how to combine Handle pattern with servant.
 While implementing a small app.

 What we will learn: